nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 }
 ```

+Keep in mind that declaring variables at the package level beginning with a lowercase letter will limit that variable to the package.
+If the variable begins with an uppercase letter, it will be exported and globally visibile.

 When declaring several variables, it can get repetitive using the `var` keyword.
 Declaring many variables can also get messy in the long run.
 Go has a way of declaring multiple variables in a block with a single `var` keyword as such:

 ```go